Accelerating Genetic Gain Strategic Initiative

 Why now?

 GRDC has always invested in crop genetic improvement because of its material and strategic importance.
-This has been done through targeted pre-breeding and breeding research, and the deployment of new breeding technologies.
+This has been achieved through targeted pre-breeding and breeding research, and the deployment of new breeding technologies.
 Crop improvement continues to be an important focus in GRDC’s new RD&E Plan 2023-28 including increasing investment to assist Australian grain growers to reach new production frontiers.

 While GRDC has had success in co-investing with research partners in crop improvement innovation, it is clear that a step change in breeding technologies will be required to deliver further significant increases in yield against a backdrop of climate change, input constraints and increasing market instability.